 The District is a participant in the Prime Fund of the California Cooperative Liquid Assets Securities System (California CLASS), a joint powers authority and public agency established by its members under the provisions of Section 6509.7 of the California Government Code.
 Members and participants are limited to California public agencies and certain nonprofit corporations whose membership is confined to public agencies or public officials.
 California CLASS is governed by a Board of Trustees of eligible participants of the program.
 The District reports its investment in California CLASS at the fair value amount provided by California CLASS, which is the same as the value of the pool shares.
 The balance in the Prime Fund is available for withdrawal on demand, and is based on the accounting records maintained by California CLASS.
 Included in California CLASS' investment portfolio are: United States Treasury Notes, Bills, Bonds or Certificates of Indebtedness; registered state warrants or treasury notes or bonds; California local agency bonds, notes, warrants or other indebtedness; federal agency or United States government sponsored enterprise obligations; bankers acceptances; commercial paper; negotiable certificates of deposit; repurchase agreements; medium-term notes; money market mutual funds; notes, bonds or other obligation secured by a first priority security interest in securities authorized under Government Code Section 53651; and mortgage passthrough securities, collateralized mortgage obligations, and other asset - backed securities.
 California CLASS' Prime Fund has a target portfolio duration of less than 60-120 days.
-On June 30, 2023, these investments matured in an average of 44 days.
+On June 30, 2024 and 2023 these investments matured in an average of 27 days and 44, respectively.
 The investment in California CLASS, classified in Level 2 of the fair value hierarchy, is valued based on the fair value factor provided by the California CLASS, which is calculated as the average cost to net asset value per share of the Prime.
-At June 30, 2023, the fair value approximated the District's cost.
-Fiscal year 2023 was the first year of the District having the California CLASS investment account.
+At June 30, 2024, the fair value approximated the District's cost.